clj-pdf/clj-pdf/README.md

  :header "Page header text appears on each page" :letterhead ["A simple Letter head"] ;Sequence of any elements.
-If set, the first page shows letterhead instead of header :footer "Page footer text appears on each page (includes page number)" :pages true ;specifies if total pages should be printed in the footer of each page }
+If set, the first page shows letterhead instead of header :footer "Page footer text appears on each page (includes page number)" :footer-separator "text which will be displayed between current page number and total pages, defaults to /" :pages true ;specifies if total pages should be printed in the footer of each page }
 ```